 and the next.

 Since 2008’s breakout of Iron Man, Hollywood has been caught in the riptide of Marvel’s unstoppable box office success.
-And this has led to a frustrating irony.
-The successful serialization of Marvel’s cinematic universe paradoxically makes every individual Marvel movie feel… expendable.
+This success has caused Marvel to replicate Iron Man’s recipe in pretty much every film.
+And this by-the-numbers approach has led to a frustrating irony: The successful serialization of Marvel’s cinematic universe paradoxically makes every individual Marvel movie feel… expendable.

 As an example, let’s look at what happens in Thor: Ragnarok… and, more tellingly, what doesn’t.

 ******** WARNING: SPOILERS AHEAD for several Marvel movies ********

 The Marvel Movie Blueprint

 If you’re watching a Marvel movie, here are some bets you can safely make:

 - The hero’s arc will follow Joseph Campbell’s ‘hero’s journey’ almost word-for-word